CrypticMuze/netflix-clone/README.md

 ```bash
 npm run build
 ```
 You're good to go!
-HealthHub should open on the live server.
+Your Netflix Clone should open on the live server.

 ## Want to Contribute?
 To contribute to this project: